elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-is-the-relationship-between-the-equilibrium-constant-and-delta-g-in-chemical-reactions.md

 url: /learn/chemistry/questions/what-is-the-relationship-between-the-equilibrium-constant-and-delta-g-in-chemical-reactions
 score: -1.0
 related_article1:
+    id: 170816
+    title: >-
+        What is the concept of activation energy and how is it represented in reaction pathway diagrams?
+    subject: Chemistry
+    url: /learn/chemistry/questions/what-is-the-concept-of-activation-energy-and-how-is-it-represented-in-reaction-pathway-diagrams
+related_article2:
     id: 170814
+    title: >-
-    title: What is the role of the enzyme-substrate complex in enzyme specificity?
+        What is the role of the enzyme-substrate complex in enzyme specificity?
     subject: Chemistry
     url: /learn/chemistry/questions/what-is-the-role-of-the-enzymesubstrate-complex-in-enzyme-specificity
-related_article2:
-    id: 170811
-    title: How does the electron density change during the oxidation of hydrocarbons to carbon dioxide?
-    subject: Chemistry
-    url: /learn/chemistry/questions/how-does-the-electron-density-change-during-the-oxidation-of-hydrocarbons-to-carbon-dioxide
 related_article3:
-    id: 170820
+    id: 170817
-    title: What role do enzymes play in directing molecules through metabolic pathways?
+    title: >-
+        How does the standard free energy change (Delta G Zero) relate to reaction spontaneity?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-role-do-enzymes-play-in-directing-molecules-through-metabolic-pathways
+    url: /learn/chemistry/questions/how-does-the-standard-free-energy-change-delta-g-zero-relate-to-reaction-spontaneity
 related_article4:
-    id: 170813
+    id: 170815
-    title: How does the electron density in methane indicate its reduced form?
+    title: >-
+        How do enzymes lower activation energy in chemical reactions?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-the-electron-density-in-methane-indicate-its-reduced-form
+    url: /learn/chemistry/questions/how-do-enzymes-lower-activation-energy-in-chemical-reactions
 related_article5:
-    id: 170812
+    id: 170814
+    title: >-
-    title: What is the significance of partial charges in polar molecules?
+        What is the role of the enzyme-substrate complex in enzyme specificity?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-significance-of-partial-charges-in-polar-molecules
+    url: /learn/chemistry/questions/what-is-the-role-of-the-enzymesubstrate-complex-in-enzyme-specificity
 ---

 &nbsp;